-Faculty, staff, and students convened at the Yale School of Management on March 7 for a conversation that examined segregation in the United States through the lens of one man who rose from a sharecropping plantation to become one of the first Black movie stuntmen in Hollywood.
-Willie Harris’ story is captured in a book by SOM staff member Tim Shea: Big Man: An Incredible Journey from Mississippi to Hollywood.
-Shea discussed the process of researching and writing the book in conversation with Zoe Chance, senior lecturer in management.
+Faculty, staff, and students convened at the Yale School of Management on March 7 for a conversation that examined segregation in the United States through the lens of the life of Willie Harris, who rose from his origins on a sharecropping plantation in Mississippi to become one of the first Black movie stuntmen in Hollywood.
+Tim Shea, an SOM staff member, documented Harris's story in a recent book called Big Man: An Incredible Journey from Mississippi to Hollywood.
+Shea discussed the inspiration for and the process of researching and writing the book in conversation with Zoe Chance, senior lecturer in management.

 Shea said he developed a close relationship with Harris over several years and enjoyed a level of trust that provided him unfettered access to many of Harris’ colleagues, friends, and family members.
 Because of the close collaboration that made Big Man possible, Shea said, it was important for him to give Harris co-author status: “White people have been claiming Black people’s cultural contributions for hundreds of years, and I didn’t want to be part of that tradition,” said Shea.